-- 2.1 Agree that the draft Private Rented Sector Housing Enforcement Policy 2022 attached to this report (Appendix 1), be approved for 6-week public consultation (14th September to 27th October 22). - 2.2 Agree that delegated authority be given to the Executive Director of Neighbourhoods and Environment, in consultation with the Cabinet Members for Economic Recovery, Regeneration and Housing and Public Protection to make amendments to the Policy, following the consultation should it be required. - 2.3 Agree that the finalised Enforcement Policy (post consultation) be presented to Cabinet in November 2022.
+- 2.1 Carefully consider the consultation summary at Appendix 2. - 2.2 Agree that the Private Rented Sector Housing Enforcement Policy 2023 attached to this report (Appendix 1), be adopted. - 2.3 Agree that delegated authority be given to the Executive Director of Neighbourhoods and Environment, in consultation with the Cabinet Members for Economic Recovery, Regeneration and Housing and Public Protection, to make minor modifications and updates to the Policy as required.